lulujing/Xamarin-CrossPlatform-DiaryOfCalorie/README.md

 I trained my our module of food.
 It just includes two tags right now. but it can be update in the future.
 <img src="image/a.png"  width="1024"/>
 <h2>4.
 Azure </h2>
-I created eassy table for recode the information of the food.
+I created eassy table for records the information of the food.
 <img src="image/b.png"  width="1024"/>